 START THE RAGÙ

 Boil the kettle for Step 3.
 Return the pan to a medium heat with a blob of the reserved duck fat or a drizzle of oil.
 When hot, fry the diced onion for 4-6 minutes until soft and translucent, shifting occasionally.
-Add in the diced celery and grated carrot, and fry for 3-4 minutes until soft.
+Add in the diced celery and grated Carrot, and fry for 3-4 minutes until soft.
 Add in the duck meat and allow to caramelise for 5-6 minutes until browned, shifting occasionally.

 ASTA LA PASTA, BABY!